WiserSolutions/intercom/README.md

 ### Publish

+This package is configured to publish to GitHub Packages (`publishConfig.registry`).
+Ensure your `.npmrc` is set up with a GitHub token that has the appropriate scope.

 Publishing is done in two steps:

 1. Create a new version tag and push it to the repository: